 Students looking to enroll in Kansas State University's College of Veterinary Medicine won't have to worry about preparing for any type of veterinary career, including pursuing a full-time companion animal practice, working with the livestock and food supply industry or continuing their education in research.

-With 6832 graduates since 1905, according to Joe Montgomery, communications coordinator for Kansas State University’s College of veterinary medicine, the school is active in educating the next generation of animal health experts.
-The overall number of graduate students, interns and residents numbers 225.
-Specifically, there are 23 residents and 7 interns.
-Of the 194 graduate students, there are 55 M.S. candidates, 84 MPH students and 16 more working towards the college’s MPH Certificate program and 39 students pursuing a Ph.D.
+With more than 7,000 graduates since 1905, according to Dr. Caroline Rost, assistant dean of admissions for Kansas State University's College of Veterinary Medicine, the school is active in educating the next generation of animal health experts.
+The overall number of graduate students, interns and residents numbers 237.
+Specifically, there are 18 residents and 13 interns.
+Of the 206 graduate students, there are 63 M.S. candidates, 86 MPH students and 14 more working towards the college's Public Health Certificate program and 39 students pursuing a Ph.D.

 "There is a strong emphasis on having a well-rounded education.
 By the end of the third year of studies, before students can begin clinical rotations, each has to complete three courses: small-animal clinical skills, large-animal clinical skills and non-practice clinical skills," according to university officials.

 The College of Veterinary Medicine's Veterinary Health Center provides routine and emergency care for a comprehensive list of animals including companion, zoo, horse and farm animals that is staffed by 55 veterinarians.

 "Clinical rotations are done in one of the nation's largest veterinary teaching hospitals, K-State's Veterinary Health Center, which has CT scan, MRI, echocardiography, diagnostic ultrasound, nuclear scintigraphy and a very modern intensive/critical care unit."
 University officials also said that, "the hospital also contains a community practice area as well as referral service areas.